openedx/paragon/src/Card/README.md

 Note that in the example below, the content of `Card` is wrapped inside `Card.Body`.
 The `d-flex` class is added for the `horizontal` orientation to achieve horizontal variant.
 The `flex-column` class is added for the main `Card` component.

+An optional `actions` prop may be passed to include call-to-action button(s).

 ```jsx live
 () => {
   const [orientation, setOrientation] = useState('vertical');